 The central goal of the IUCN Red List of Ecosystems Categories and Criteria is to support conservation in resource use and management decisions by identifying ecosystems most at risk of biodiversity loss.
 To meet this goal, a balance of four qualities was sought in the design of the RLE protocol: generality, precision, realism, and simplicity (Keith et al. 2013).

 The quality of global Red List of Ecosystems assessments will be assured by a cross-disciplinary committee of eminent ecosystem scientists.
-Ecosystem risk assessments led by IUCN will be freely available on this web portal in the three official IUCN languages (English, French, and Spanish) and in other languages
+Ecosystem risk assessments led by IUCN will be freely available on this web portal in the three official IUCN languages (English, French, and Spanish) and in other languages depending on the case.

 From species to ecosystems